ehmicky/merge-error-cause/README.md

 ## Error type

-By default, the parent error type is used.
+The parent error type is used.

 ```js
 try {